Healthy Homes Assessment Te Aro

 Te Aro Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
-You must ensure there is somewhere for rain, surface or ground water and prevent it from getting inside.
-When it comes to moisture and damp it is usually what you don’t see that could become a major issue that can cause damage to your investment as well as harming the tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the interior of the building but you must make sure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
+When it comes to moisture and damp it is typically what you don’t see that can become a big problem, causing damage to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure that water has a location to go and that it can’t linger underneath the buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must have effective drainage to get rid of the stormwater and surface waters and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water is able to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between your floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your rental is enclosed between your floor and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.

-The ground-moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from rising into the building.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture in the ground from rising into the home.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection